-Dr Marian Dolan, writing in the International Federation for Choral Music's 'International Choral Bulletin' recently, says: "one of the best composer's sites I've found on the internet.
+Dr Marian Dolan, writing in the International Federation for Choral Music's 'International Choral Bulletin' says: "one of the best composer's sites I've found on the internet.
 It is extremely clear and well-organized, easy to use, filled with information, and could be a great model for other composers' sites".

 Paul's arrangements are played around the world and the performances page shows in a friendly calendar format each piece, where and when it is being performed.

 A strong architecture and elegant design means the site is easily managed and a pleasure to use.